magalidebruyn/web-change-notif/README.md

 ### How to get this to run on your computer
 1. Make sure you've got all the requirements above checked off.
-2. Clone this project locally using git: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository.
+2. Clone this project locally using git. https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository.
 3. Install relevant dependencies (libraries) / create a virtual environment from the requirements.txt file.
     - To do so, you can run in your terminal: `pip install -r requirements.txt`.
-If you don't want to clutter your base environment (i.e. if you don't want to install a bunch of sh*t on your computer – highly recommended), create a vritual environment first through venv (comes with recent Python versions), mamba, or conda.
+If you don't want to clutter your base environment (i.e. if you don't want to install a bunch of sh*t on your computer – highly recommended), create a virtual environment first through venv (comes with recent Python versions), mamba, or conda.
 For venv, type into the terminal `virtualenv venv` to create your new environment (called 'venv' here); then type `source venv/bin/activate` to enter the virtual environment; and finally `pip install -r requirements.txt.`
-4. Create an app-specific password to access email* via this script: https://myaccount.google.com/apppasswords.
+4. Create an app-specific password to access email* via this script. https://myaccount.google.com/apppasswords.
 5. Update the example.env file with the appropriate information (email addresses and the above password).
     - Once updated, change the name of the file to `.env` (this file is set to not be tracked via the `.gitignore` – if you're using GitHub).